 Step 3: Geisha Hair

 Afterwards, you can choose to wear between a half wig, or Han-katsura, and a full-head wig.
 The Han-katsura wig blends with the hair better for a more natural-looking hairline.
-The half wig only comes in black to match the authentic geisha wig, but for those who do not have dark coloured hair can opt for the full-head wig.
+The half wig only comes in black to match the authentic geisha wig, but those who do not have dark coloured hair can opt for the full-head wig.

 You can also pick out other alternatives like black hairspray or request to retouch your hair colour after the photoshoot.
 However, if you choose to roam Kyoto after the makeover, you will need to use black hairspray to appear as a real geisha.